 We will accept the grading policies that high schools and colleges put in place.
 Specifically, if your school creates a modified Pass/Fail where we can determine that a Pass is the equivalent of C or better, we’ll interpret based on that grade.
 If you have to choose between a Pass/Fail grade mode where a Pass equals a D or better, or a A-F grade mode, you should choose the A-F.

 - I am considering delaying my entrance into Virginia Tech.
 How does the deferral process work?

-- In order to be considered for a deferral, a student must first accept the offer of admission and pay the nonrefundable matriculation fee (see number three above).
+- In order to be considered for a deferral, a student must first accept the offer of admission and pay the nonrefundable deposit fee (see number three above).

-- A deferred student may take college courses during the deferment period with the understanding that poor academic performance in those courses may negatively impact the offer of admission.
+- A deferred student may take college courses (up to 30 credit hours) during this time with the understanding that poor academic performance in those courses may negatively impact the offer of admission.

 - AP testing and credit has changed.
 Will that affect my decision?